 2. The total possible number of points the Commission can award to an application is 100.
 The Commission's evaluation will be based on the information contained in the application, required attachments and support materials submitted with the application.
 The Commission's individual scores will be averaged to determine a final score for each application.

 3. Applications must receive a minimum average score of 80 or higher to be recommended for funding.
-Applications receiving an average score of 80 or higher will be recommended to the Secretary of State for review and approval, and subsequent forwarding to the Florida Legislature for funding consideration.
+Applications receiving an average score of 80 or higher will be recommended to the Secretary of State for review and approval and subsequent forwarding to the Florida Legislature for funding consideration.

 4. Applications with a tied average score will be ranked by application submission number order (lowest to highest).